teamniteo/niteoweb.fabfile/docs/projects.rst

 Projects server
 ===============

-A Projects server is a server that runs your Plone/Python projects.
-This is a prerequisite to have before you can run and commands from the `Project` group of commands.
+A Projects server is a server that runs your Plone projects.
+This is a prerequisite to have before you can run any commands from the `Project` group of commands.

 Below is a ``fabfile.py.in`` buildout template that uses commands from `Server`